TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-apis/tyk-gateway-api/api-definition-objects/custom-analytics.md

 - If you need to record additional information from the request into the analytics, without enabling [detailed logging]({{<ref "tyk-oss-gateway/configuration#analytics_configenable_detailed_recording">}}).
 Detailed logging records the full request and response objects which consumes a lot of space.

-- If you wish to track a group of API requests.
+- You wish to track a group of API requests.
 For example:

   - Show me all API requests where `tenant-id=123`
   - Show me all API requests where `user-group=abc`